Wellington Management

 Series C in 2021

-Cityblock Health, established in 2017 and headquartered in Brooklyn, New York, operates a personalized health system tailored to meet the unmet health and social needs of Medicaid and Medicare populations.
-The company's online platform offers integrated primary care, behavioral health, and virtual care services, along with a communication and task management tool called Commons.
-Cityblock's model focuses on prevention-oriented care and collaboration with community-based organizations to deliver personalized care to low-income urban residents.
-During the COVID-19 pandemic, the company developed a risk assessment model to identify high-risk members within its network.
+Cityblock Health, Inc., established in 2017 and headquartered in Brooklyn, New York, operates a personalized health system tailored to meet the unmet health and social needs of Medicaid and Medicare populations.
+The company's online platform offers integrated primary care, behavioral health, and virtual care services, along with a tool called Commons for communication, information sharing, and task management.
+Cityblock's model focuses on upstream investment in highly personalized, prevention-oriented care, aiming to improve outcomes and reduce costs.
+It partners with community-based organizations to deliver care, enabling clinicians to provide personalized care for each member.
+During the COVID-19 pandemic, Cityblock developed a model to help identify high-risk members within organizations.

 Affinivax